Dynamical Jahn-Teller effect in the first excited C$_{60}^-$: Jahn-Teller Effect

 \subsection{Model Hamiltonian}

 The $t_{1g}$ next LUMO of neutral C$_{60}$ with $I_h$ symmetry is triply degenerate and separated from the other orbital levels \cite{Chancey1997}.
-According to the selection rule, the $t_{1g}$ orbitals couple to totally symmetric $a_g$ and five-fold degenerate $h_g$ representation as in the case of $t_{1u}$ orbitals \cite{Jahn1937}:
+According to the selection rule, the $t_{1g}$ orbitals couple to totally symmetric $a_g$ and five-fold degenerate $h_g$ normal modes as in the case of $t_{1u}$ orbitals \cite{Jahn1937}: